awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies.md

 **Important**
 When you disable a policy type in a root, all policies of that type are automatically detached from all entities in that root\.
 If you re\-enable the policy type, that root reverts to the default state for that policy type\.
 For example, if you re\-enable SCPs in a root, then all entities in that root are initially attached to only the default `FullAWSAccess` policy\.
 Any attachments of policies to entities from before the policy type was disabled are lost and are not automatically recoverable\.

+**Note**
+The Organizations console can display the enabled and disabled status of each policy type\.
+On the **Organize accounts** tab, choose the `Root` in the left\-hand navigation pane\.
+The right\-hand details pane shows all of the available policy types available and indicates which are enabled and which are disabled in that root\.
+If the option to **Enable** a type is present, then that type is currently disabled\.
+If the option to **Disable** a type is present, then that type is currently enabled\.

 **Minimum permissions**
 To enable a policy type in a root in your organization, you must have the following permissions:
 `organizations:EnablePolicyType`